Philosophy Major: Ethics and Social Responsibility Option (B.A.)

 As with all courses counting for the major, a grade of C- or better is required.

-This option requires four courses (16 credits) from those listed below, with one PHIL 530 Ethics already strictly required for the major.
-Some others (PHIL 520, 525, 701, 740) can also be used to satisfy requirements for the major.
+This option requires four courses (for a total of 16 credits) from those listed below, with one PHIL 530 Ethics already strictly required for the major.
+Students may “double count” these courses toward the general requirements of the philosophy major, for example by counting these courses toward the ten (10) total courses required for the major.

 |Select four of the following courses:||16|